preignition/program-user-guide/app/survey/reference/content/markdown/available-web-components.md

 ## Video - `<lapp-youtube>` or `<lite-youtube>`

-The element for rendering youtube video is [lite-youtube ](https://github.com/paulirish/lite-youtube-embed).
+The element for rendering youtube video is [lite-youtube](https://github.com/paulirish/lite-youtube-embed).
 We deploy an alternative version of this element called `lapp-youtube` that adds default parameters for allowing to pause videos when necessary, and display videos from the same channel when the video is finished.

 Prefer using `lapp-youtube` over `lite-youtube` as default parameters are added for you.